unoacm/Website/README.md

 FLASK_ENV : 'development', 'production' : This tells flask whether the app is in development or production.
 In production a different database name/type will be used.

+FLASK_ADMIN_USERNAME : anything : This will be used in creation of the default admin to sign in to the admin page

+FLASK_ADMIN_PASSWORD : anything : This will be used in creation of the default admin to sign in to the admin page

 More installation instructions might appear as this application gets ready for production.